2021 Orkney Archaeology Tours Brochure

 We do not put together groups for our private tours but you are welcome to put together your own group up to a maximum of 8 people.
 We offer a 10% discount if you are booking for 4 people, 15% discount for 5-6 people and 20% discount for 7-8 people.

-Please ensure that you have read and accepted our booking conditions before making a booking.
+Please ensure that you have read and accepted our booking conditions (see pages 21 and 22 below) before making a booking.
 We require a completed booking form and a non-refundable deposit of £300 per person to confirm your booking, with the balance payable 90 days before arrival.
 If you are booking less than 90 days before your arrival date the full amount is due on booking.

 For our UK clients: cheque or BACS transfer only.
 We regret that we cannot accept credit card payments from UK clients.